 First findings from fatal hoist incident

-Alimak, the manufacturer of the hoist involved in the fatal incident in Sundbyberg, Sweden, this week has issued details of its initial findings from the investigation into the cause of the incident in which five people lost their lives.
+Alimak, the manufacturer of the hoist involved in the fatal incident in Sundbyberg, Stockholm, Sweden, this week has issued details of its initial findings from the investigation into the cause of the incident in which five people lost their lives.

 The statement is published in full below.